Basicprogrammer10/connorcode-writing/afire/afire-update-5.md

 ### Socket Handling

 When benchmarking previous versions of afire against [actix][actix-web] for example, afire would always score worse.
-This wasn't an issue with request parsing or routing it was actually because a new socket hand to be established for every request.
+This wasn't an issue with request parsing or routing it was actually because a new socket had to be established for every request.
-Clearly this is not very good.
+Clearly this is not very efficient.
 So in this new update afire _finally_ has support for persistent connections with `Connection: keep-alive`!
 You can read the RFC on persistent connections [here][persistant-connections].